Automatic or manual, which is better?

 I just want to get from A to B as easily as possible

-Driving a car with automatic transmission is easier.
-Driving around busy towns requires constant gear changing, depressing the clutch and clutch control in manual transmission all of which is not an issue with automatics.
+Driving a car with automatic transmission is certainly easier.
+Driving around busy towns and cities requires constant gear changing as you frequently stop at traffic lights and junctions.
+Depressing the clutch and perfecting clutch control in manual transmission can be challenging and tiresome for some – all of which is not an issue with automatic cars.

 I need to take my driving test.
 What’s the quickest and easiest option?